baffou/PhaseLAB_doc/docs/source/classes/ImageQLSI/methods/binning.rst

         <p class="title">Description</p>

-    ``obj`` can by a vector of *ImageQLSI* objects.
-In that case, the treatment will be perform on all the objects of the list.
+    ``obj`` can be a vector of *ImageQLSI* objects.
+In that case, the treatment will be performed on all the objects of the list.

     ``obj.binning()`` performs, by default, a 3x3 binning of the images of ``obj``.